-Eikan-do is a temple that is definitely at its best in fall when it arguably has some of the best koyo colors in all of Kyoto.
-Our visit was in April and it was still very interesting in spring despite the still bare foliage.
-This is definitely an attractive and interesting temple to wander through it you have a bit of time available while in Kyoto.
+Eikan-do is a temple that is definitely at its best in the fall when it arguably has some of the best Koyo colours in all of Kyoto.
+Our first visit was timed around the cherry blossom in April and it was still very interesting in spring despite the still bare foliage.
+This is definitely an attractive and interesting temple to wander through if you have a bit of time available while in Kyoto.

 Table of Contents

 The temples history dates back to the early Heian period (835 AD) when a disciple of Kobo Daishi Kukai named Shinjo built a training hall on the site for the practice of Shingon Buddhism.
 Ten years later Emperor Seiwa gave permission for him to establish a temple there and it was given the name Zenrin-ji.
 Some still refer to the temple by this name today.

 Late in the Heian period the Abbot Yokan, known by the familiar name ‘Eikan’ became the head priest and he expanded the temple significantly.
 He was very dedicated to the sick and the poor, he planted a plum grove to give fruit to the sick and built a hospital on the site.
 He was also known for intoning the Nembutsu as many as 60,000 times in a day.

 This practice brought Buddhism to the people, it was a practice that was easily understood by the population rather than the complex texts followed until that time that was really only read and understood by the aristocracy.
 Eikan became so respected and loved that the temple came to be called Eikan-do.

 Subsequent Abbots including Johen in the Kamakura period and later Shoku studied the works of Honen and Eikan and too became convinced by the strict practice of Nembutsu.
 Over time the temple converted officially to the Jodo sect teachings.

 This is the temples most recognisable building and it is quite unique.
 The two-story pagoda has a square lower story which is quite simple in design while the upper level is round and very ornate.